 You’ll also probably have a great time, especially if you take on one of the hostels in our list below!

 First up, the hostel that has taken Tel Aviv by storm over the last couple of years is the Abraham Hostel Tel Aviv.
 We stayed there ourselves for 5 nights as part of our crazy summer adventure, but can testify to its awesomeness.
 It’s not the cheapest hostel in Tel Aviv (check out some of the other options below for cheaper options), but it has probably done more than enough in just a few short months to claim the title of best hostel in Tel Aviv!

 Some of the reasons to stay at the Abraham Hostel in Tel Aviv:

-- The owners of Abraham Hostel Tel Aviv are not newbies to the tourist scene – they also own the legendary Abraham Hostel in Jerusalem, and the groundbreaking Fauzi Azar Inn in Nazareth (both of which we can highly recommend).
+The owners of Abraham Hostel Tel Aviv are not newbies to the tourist scene – they also own the legendary Abraham Hostel in Jerusalem, the groundbreaking Fauzi Azar Inn in Nazareth , and the spanking new Abraham Hostel in Eilat (ALL of which we can highly recommend).